-SECTION 27.
+SECTION 22.
 NR 19.78 (9) to (12) are created to read:

-NR 19.78 (9) For the purpose of responding to an oil spill, a currently licensed rehabilitator from another state may, under the approval of the secretary or their designee, temporarily assist in Wisconsin with the rehabilitation of wildlife affected by an oil spill in this state.

-(10) A licensee shall quarantine all animals reported under s.
-19.79 (2) and animals shall be handled as directed by the department, including conducting rabies testing at the direction and in the presence of the department or its agents.

-(11) If a licensee's relationship with a consulting veterinarian under s.
+- NR 19.78 (9) For the purpose of responding to an oil spill, a currently licensed rehabilitator from another state may, under the approval of the secretary or their designee, temporarily assist in Wisconsin with the rehabilitation of wildlife affected by an oil spill in this state subject to conditions established by the department - (10) A licensee shall quarantine all animals reported under s.
+19.79 (2) and animals shall be handled as directed by the department, including conducting rabies testing at the direction and in the presence of the department or its agents. - (11) If a licensee's relationship with a consulting veterinarian under s.
 19.74 (1) (a) is terminated, the licensee may not admit new patients until a new consulting veterinarian is obtained.
-The licensee shall establish a new relationship with a consulting veterinarian and notify the department within 10 business days.

-(12) In the event that the department makes a determination which directs what the disposition of a wild animal shall be, no person may fail to comply.
+The licensee shall establish a new relationship with a consulting veterinarian and notify the department within 10 business days. - (12) In the event that the department makes a determination which directs what the disposition of a wild animal shall be, no person may fail to comply.

+SECTION 23.
+NR 19.79 is renumbered and amended to read:

-NR 19.79 Infectious disease reporting and response.
+NR 19.79 (1) Infectious disease reporting and response.
 A licensee or consulting veterinarian shall report animal diseases as required by s.
 ATCP 10.02 s.
 ATCP 10.03 if diagnosed in wildlife being rehabilitated and to the department's wildlife health program.

-SECTION 29.
-NR 19.79(2) is created to read:
+SECTION 24.
+NR 19.79 (2) is created to read: